kcdchennai/kcdchennai/2023/CNES.md

 **3.**&nbsp;If I am not satisfied with the amount of discount I received, to whom should I share my concers?

 The amount of discount is recommended by the CNES Panel.
 The decision of the Panel is final.
-In case you'd like to share your concers, feel free to drop an email to info@kcdchennai.in.
+In case you'd like to share your concerns, feel free to drop an email to info@kcdchennai.in.
 However, the discount originally granted to you cannot be modified.

 **4.**&nbsp;How can I give feedback to the Organizers about the CNES program?